Loading and Saving the Settings

 /// <summary>

-/// This class is used to actually store the settings to the settings bundle, which
+/// This class stores the settings to the settings bundle, which is physically saved

 /// </summary>